TheThingsNetwork/docs/_content/the-things-stack/index.md

 One of the most important features is the connection to Packet Broker, allowing the [exchange of traffic](https://www.thethingsindustries.com/docs/reference/peering/) between The Things Network and private LoRaWAN networks which increases LoRaWAN network coverage, performance and capacity, and prolongs the end device battery life.

 > **For more detailed comparison between V2 and V3, check out the [Major Changes in The Things Stack](https://www.thethingsindustries.com/docs/getting-started/migrating/major-changes/) page.**

+> **Continue reading to learn about [migrating your devices to The Things Stack V3](https://www.thethingsnetwork.org/docs/the-things-stack/migrate-to-v3.html)**